gnosis/GECO/Proposals/SurveyX.md

 	    - One or more published research paper (most likely about NonRepudationX) in an academic journal or conference.
 	    - 1 partnership (at least).
    - Time and Price Estimate: 2 to 3 months - 20 000 USD

+### What is after those Phases
+At the point when we will finish the intended work mentioned previously, we will consider that we had fulfilled our commitment to Gnosis.
+But will not stop.
+We will plan for financial stability in addition to new levels of explanation mainly through:
+ - Ensuring a revenue stream that keeps the business running and expanding…
+ - Continuously look for more partnerships...
+ - Raising fund and spending it to gain more market share…